 Hiroshi, a Japanese engineer working for an international company, struggled with English emails for years.
 "Before I got AI keyboard for non-native speakers, I would spend maybe one hour writing one email," he explained.
 "I was always worried about making mistakes or sounding... how do you say it... not professional?"

 After switching to an AI keyboard with specialized features for non-native speakers, Hiroshi's confidence skyrocketed.
+The 2026 generation of AI keyboards now includes cultural context awareness that helps users navigate not just grammar, but also cultural communication norms.

 The impact isn't just about saving time—it's about dignity and workplace equality.
 When non-native speakers can communicate clearly and professionally, they're more likely to have their ideas recognized and respected.